bsnman/text-adventure-game/README.md

 You can navigate using the on-screen arrow buttons or with your keyboard.
 Both the arrow keys and the classic `W`, `A`, `S`, `D` keys trigger movement between rooms.

+## Inventory

+Some rooms contain items you can collect.
+The right side panel now displays an **Inventory** section listing everything you've picked up.
+Use the `pickUp` and `useItem` actions from the game store to manage these items in your own components or game logic.

 ## Features

 This project aims to grow into a full text adventure experience.
 The following features are currently planned: